sathvik-sankruth/academic-kickstart/content/project/Phase1Search.md

  Term Frequency(TF)= Number of times the word occures in document / Total Number of words in document

- Inverse Document Frequency(idf)= Total Number of documents / Number of documents with the keyword
+ Inverse Document Frequency(idf)= log( Total Number of documents / Number of documents with the keyword )

  TF_IDF=TF*IDF